Bhagwanji: Justice Sahai commission

 Bulbul controversy: Justice Sahai based his judgement on a letter sent by a teenage girl named Bulbul, asking Gumnami Baba to be present at a function to be held at her house on 23 January 1980, celebrating Netaji's birthday.
 Justice Sahai deduced that Gumnami baba couldn't be separately invited to celebrate his own birthday, had he been Netaji himself.
 Bulbul alias Suhita Bhattacharya was never asked to appear as witness, however, she later confirmed in an interview in a webcast that she always knew that Gumnami Baba was Netaji as told by her father Santosh Bhattacharya a frequent visitor to Gumnami Baba.

+In December 2019, the commission concluded that Bhagwanji was not Subhas Chandra Bose.
+In its report, the commission further concluded that Bhagwanji was a follower of Bose.

 Legacy

-For many of his followers and admirers he was none other than Netaji Subhash Chandra Bose himself, spending the rest of his life as a renunciate in the state of Uttar Pradesh, after his mysterious disappearance in 1945.
-Nonetheless two investigating commissions have refused to accept him as Netaji.
+For many of his followers and admirers believe that he was none other than Netaji Subhash Chandra Bose himself, spending the rest of his life as a renunciate in the state of Uttar Pradesh, after his mysterious disappearance in 1945.
+Nonetheless, two investigating commissions have refused to accept him as Netaji.

 Bhagwanji's lectures used to be published in a Bengali monthly named "Jayashree", of which Roy was the editor.
 Roy's nephew Bijoy Nag later published a book named "Oi Mahamanab Asey (Here comes the great man)" which is a collection of lectures published in the Jayashree monthly.
+Jayasree is still actively publishing the works of Bhagwanji through various books.
+In the year 2020, Indrasish Bhattacharya has been appointed as the Constituent Attorney of Bijoy Kumar Nag (Jayasree Patrika Trust) to continue the works and represent the trust.
+He is a close associate of Sunil Krishna Gupta and Surajit Dasgupta, both deponent at the JMCI.

 Bhagwanji's lectures often included matters on contemporary politics, theology, music and even metaphysics.

 In April 2017, the Government of Uttar Pradesh decided to digitize all the books recovered from Gumnami Baba's belongings.

 As per order passed by Allahabad High Court, Government of Uttar Pradesh under chief minister Akhilesh Yadav, allocated funds to set up a museum for public display of items used by Bhagwanji.
 A gallery has been dedicated to him in the "Ram Katha Sangrahalay" museum located in Ayodhya.
 The gallery is yet to be inaugurated.